2008 Baltimore Ravens season: Week 12: vs. Philadelphia Eagles

 Hoping to rebound from their road loss to the Giants, the Ravens went home for a Week 12 interconference duel with the Philadelphia Eagles.
 Baltimore scored the first points of the game late in the second half with a 44-yard field goal by kicker Matt Stover, while rookie quarterback Joe Flacco and TE Daniel Wilcox connected on a 1-yard TD pass, set up by an interception by safety Ed Reed.
 The Eagles would close out the half with safety Quintin Demps returning a kickoff 100 yards for a touchdown.
 In the third quarter, the Ravens answered with rookie LB Jameel McClain blocking a punt that resulted in a safety.
 In the fourth quarter, Baltimore scored additional unanswered points as Stover nailed a 42-yard field goal, Flacco completed a 53-yard TD pass to WR Mark Clayton, Reed set an NFL record with a 107-yard interception return for a touchdown, and FB Le'Ron McClain scored on a 1-yard TD run.
+This was John Harbaugh's first game against his previous team.
+He was the Eagles' special teams coordinator from 1998 to 2006, and the Eagles' defensive backs coach in 2007.

 With the win, the Ravens improved to 7–4.